NCAR/MPAS-Workflow/README.md

 initiates the `Cylc` suite by executing `submit.csh`.
 Users need not modify `Run.py` or `submit.csh`.

 There are additional aspects of the driver in `submit.csh`, `initialize/`, and `suites/*.rc`.
 For most users and developers, only `initialize/` will need to be consulted and/or modified.

-Developers who wish to add new `Cylc` tasks, or change the relationships between tasks, may wish to modify static include files or `initialize/*/*.py`, or in rare cases, create their own suite.
-There is only one static include file that will eventually be depracated:
+Developers who wish to add new `Cylc` tasks, or change the relationships between tasks, will need to modify `initialize/*/*.py`, or in rare cases, create their own suite.

-- `include/tasks/base.rc`: contains some base `Cylc` task descriptors that are inherited by child tasks.
-Look for the `inherit` keyword in `initialize/*/*.py` for examples.

 Workflow task scripts
 ---------------------